I. Outlook

 - The app generates temporary key pairs, signs transactions, and stores necessary data (e.g., PSBT).

-Firefish Protocol provides an innovative decentralized loan solution, ensuring transaction security and transparency through smart contracts, escrow contracts, and prefund contracts.
-However, issues such as technical barriers, oracle dependencies, Bitcoin price volatility, and centralized management of the platform remain potential risks and challenges.
+The Firefish Protocol provides an innovative decentralized lending solution, ensuring transaction security and transparency through smart contracts, escrow contracts, and prefund contracts.
+However, challenges such as technical barriers, oracle dependencies, Bitcoin price volatility, and centralized management of the platform remain potential risks.

 1.3.
-Analyzing the Features of the Decentralized Communication Protocol Towns, Led by A16z and Co-Invested by Coinbase with $10 Million
+A Brief Analysis of the Features of the Decentralized Communication Protocol Towns, Led by A16z and Co-Invested by Coinbase with $10 Million

 The Towns protocol is an open-source protocol for building decentralized real-time messaging applications.
 It consists of an EVM-compatible L2 chain, decentralized off-chain flow nodes, and smart contracts deployed on Base.
 Towns allows people to create programmable communication use cases in a permissionless manner, referred to as "Spaces."
 These spaces are ownable, featuring on-chain subscriptions ("memberships"), a scalable reputation system, and end-to-end message encryption capabilities.